dtaliun/Multiple_testing_burden_HLA/README.md

 ### 1.3.
 Analyses

+- `notebooks` - Jupyter Notebook files containing the code used for data analyses and for generating the figures and tables included in the corresponding manuscript.

 ## 2. Citation
 You are free to re-use data and code in this repository.
 If you do so, please cite the following: